What Is Egg Preservation and How Does It Work?

 How does cryopreservation work?

-Numerous elements affect our ability to freeze any cell and make it survive.
-Sperm cells must be dehydrated before freezing to avoid rupture because water swells in volume when it transforms to ice.
-The risk of cell rupture can be significantly decreased by adding a cryoprotectant, which does not expand when frozen.
+Numerous elements affect our ability to freeze cells and ensure their survival.
+Sperm cells must be dehydrated before freezing to avoid rupture, because water expands in volume when it transforms into ice.
+The risk of cell rupture can be significantly decreased by adding a cryoprotectant, a substance that does not expand when frozen.

 What are the limitations?